Vladivostok Fortress: First World War

 1914 was a turning point in the fortress's construction - the First World War.
 Deliveries of cement ceased, which previously had been carried by sea from Novorossiysk, since Turkey closed the Straits.
 Initially, the pace of construction is not reduced because the fortress had accumulated large stocks of cement; but from 1915, with the prolongation of the war, the situation began to deteriorate.

 By the end of 1916, only about two-thirds of all 11 forts were ready, many of them built with only gorge barracks.
 All planned road construction, two reference points, five types of long-term coastal batteries, and four 120-mm Vickers guns, 21 coast caponiers, and 8 group tunnel powder magazines were completed.

 Among the forts and strongholds, "North Division" was equipped with a 2641 m of concrete lines of fire, 24 barbettes for withdrawable guns, 21 trunks and caponiers for defense ditches, and barbed wire.
 Another trunk at Fort number 6 was two-thirds complete, as well as there being four half-caponiers.
-There were 25 shelters for the rollout of antiassault weapons and machine guns, seven tunnels (including three at fort number 6 and two at fort number 2), one casemated barracks, 2468 m of galleries, 2756 m of countermine galleries, and 5516 m of tunnel trenches and inspection galleries.
+There were 25 shelters for the rollout of anti-assault weapons and machine guns, seven tunnels (including three at fort number 6 and two at fort number 2), one casemated barracks, 2468 m of galleries, 2756 m of countermine galleries, and 5516 m of tunnel trenches and inspection galleries.
 "Southern Division" (Russian Island) had 882 m of concrete lines of fire, 18 barbettes for withdrawable guns, four coffers to flank the ditches (another double-trunk on the fort number 9 was one-half prepared).
 There were 12 shelters for withdrawable guns, 666 m of galleries, 593 mof countermine galleries and 480 m of inspection galleries.

 The fortress's capability was increased by four more forts and seven coastal batteries.
 However, the work during the war didn't compare to that during peaceful years.
 The signing of the Convention of the Union with Japan made Vladivostok Fortress only a rear guard position.
 The needs of the fighting front in Europe led to the withdrawal of weapons and various stocks.
 The material of the fortress artillery was also gradually sent to the front, with the more modern artillery systems being sent first.